auliaaqshal/auliaaqshal/README.md

 - 👋 Hi, I’m @auliaaqshal
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in Data Scientist and Machine Learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate and learn more about progamming
 - 📫 You can contact on my email at @auliaaqshal@gmail.com